 Picking Up Where You Left Off

-Without a plan, retirement may end up being a time filled with boredom and mundane activities.
+is necessary in Without a plan, retirement may end up being a time filled with boredom and mundane activities.
 After all, how many golf games can you play, material goods can you accumulate, and luncheons can you attend before your soul screams “enough is enough!”
-Change and growth is necessary in our lives.
+Change and growth our lives.
 If your not growing and challenging yourself, your brain will start to lose its edge–its ‘muscle’–from non-use.
 What is someone to do?

 Go back to those days prior to the time you chose to join the work force, raise a family, and become whatever your business card says.
 Before focusing in on a career, each of us were more well-rounded in our interest, hobbies, desires, and dreams.
 When making our career decisions, we invariably gave up a large part of our greater selves in order to work towards and “laser in” on our goals, whether it be raising children, putting food on the table, or climbing the corporate ladder.

 Now is the time to listen to your heart, revive those dreams, and set out on creating a fulfilling retirement for yourself.
 For many of us, this will be in stark contrast to what we have worked towards in our earlier years.
 Joan Konner, professor at Columbia University shares in Mark Walton’s book Boundless Potential, “We are so engaged in activities of outer value, the pursuit of financial security and social gain … that we have little validation of our inner life, our souls.
 We lose touch with our inner sense of being that directs us toward those things that are most meaningful in our lives.”